Danieruone/Danieruone/README.md

 # Hi there 👋 I'm Daniel

-I’m a software engineer focused on front-end development.
-Building the future in the web!
+I'm a software engineer creating applications with the latest technologies.
+I like to be constantly learning and contributing.

 ### Tech Stack:
 - React js
 - Next js
 - Redux

 ### Get in touch:
 - 💻 [Website](https://www.darudev.com/portfolio)
 - 💼 [Linkedin](https://www.linkedin.com/in/daniel-mendoza-developer)